 - 1/2 teaspoon salt

-- 1/3 cup mini dairy-free chocolate chips (, plus more for topping)
+- 1/3 cup chocolate chips, plus more for topping

 - Preheat your oven to 350 degrees.
 Spray a muffin tin well with nonstick spray and set aside.